-1. Tomato plants come in all shapes and sizes.
+1. Understand that tomato plants come in all shapes and sizes.

 If you’ve never grown tomatoes, then you might be surprised at how large and unwieldy the plant can be.
 The growth habit of tomatoes varies from a tiny little tomato tree less than a foot tall to a sprawling 6+ feet tomato vine…and everything in between!

 Many of the most commonly grown tomatoes are indeterminate plants which are the largest type of tomato plant.
-Be prepared to install tomato cages or tie up your plants early in the season.
+Be prepared to install tomato cages early on and tie up indeterminate tomato plants throughout the season.

 The growth habit of tomatoes can also be largely influenced by environmental factors like heat, water, pest, or disease stress.
 So sometimes an indeterminate tomato will have a bushy habit, and sometimes determinates will get up to 6 feet tall.
 That’s mother nature for you!

-Given all the types of tomatoes, it’s good to learn how to choose the right tomato for your garden.
+Given all the types of tomatoes, it’s good to spend some time choosing the right tomato for your garden.

 It’s worth noting right here that there are two main types of tomato leaves: regular and potato.
 The regular leaf has a rippled, serrated edge whereas the potato leaf has a smooth edge, not curiously resembling the leaves of a potato plant.

 The potato type leaf is caused by a naturally occurring genetic mutation and has occurred many times with many different tomato varieties.

 Some will say the potato leaf is more disease resistant, but this is an anecdotal observation and not a scientific certainty.
-There are lots of diseases cause wilting and other problems with the leaves of tomato plants and both leaf types are equally susceptible.
+So the type of leaf isn’t as important as how the leaves look.

-3. Burying the stem at planting helps create a stronger root system.
+3. Bury the stem to create a stronger root system.

 Remember I mentioned they can be large unwieldy tomato vines?
 They need a strong root system to hold them up and supply adequate water and nutrients to make plenty of tomatoes.